Engineering Physics

 • UG Teaching Assistantship in third-year core physics courses (Departmental)

-• Attend APS meetings, both national and regional opportunities, ideally by submitting a paper (Departmental)
+• Attend APS meetings, both national and regional opportunities, (Departmental)

 • AAPT Winter & Summer national, CO-WY Section Meeting (Departmental)